Workshops & Resources

-INTRODUCTION TO ORAL HISTORY carries you step-by-step through the creation of your oral history project, including selecting your topic, applying the best interviewing techniques, and sharing your oral histories with the public.
+WORKSHOP ON THE WEBINTRODUCTION TO ORAL HISTORY carries you step-by-step through the creation of your oral history project, including selecting your topic, using digital recording equipment, applying the best interviewing techniques, and sharing your oral histories with the public.

-TRANSCRIBING STYLE GUIDE is time-proven tool for guiding decisions in creating and editing transcripts of oral history interviews.
+RESOURCESTRANSCRIBING STYLE GUIDE is a time-proven tool for guiding decisions in creating and editing transcripts of oral history interviews.

 THE HEART OF ORAL HISTORY: HOW TO INTERVIEW presents timeless suggestions for facilitating interviews with lasting significance.

 ORGANIZING ORAL HISTORY PROJECTS guides you through important matters to consider as you embark on your oral history journey.

 THE PAST MEETS THE PRESENT is a full-length book with classic essays on oral history applications.